-The Abbott Road public water access on Island Lake north of Duluth will be temporarily closed from Sept.
-5 to approximately Oct.
-26 while upgrades are made to the site.
+The Abbott Road public water access on Island Lake north of Duluth will be temporarily closed from Oct.
+2 through late November while upgrades are made to the site.
+This is an updated construction schedule.
 The project will include improvements to the boat ramp and parking area, space for aquatic invasive species treatment, and storm water management.

 The Dam Site public water access on Island Lake is also closed this season due to a Minnesota Power hydro improvement project at the Island Lake Dam.
 Boaters are encouraged to use the Hideaway public water access on the northeast side of the lake which will be the only public water access open during the fall construction season.